Aiven-Open/gcs-connector-for-apache-kafka/README.md

 # The supported values are: `gzip`, `none`.
 # Optional, the default is `none`.
 file.compression.type=gzip

+# The time zone in which timestamps are represented.
+# Accepts short and long standard names like: `UTC`, `PST`, `ECT`,
+# `Europe/Berlin`, `Europe/Helsinki`, or `America/New_York`.
+# For more information please refer to https://docs.oracle.com/javase/tutorial/datetime/iso/timezones.html.
+# The default is `UTC`.
+file.name.timestamp.timezone=Europe/Berlin

+# The source of timestamps.
+# Supports only `wallclock` which is the default value.
+file.name.timestamp.source=wallclock

 # The file name template.
 # See "File name format" section.